 Yes.
-A woman with untreated "trich" has a greater chance of having an infected uterus and fallopian tubes.
+A woman with untreated "trich" has a greater chance of having an infected uterus and Fallopian tubes.
 This infection is called pelvic inflammatory disease or PID.
-If you have PID it can cause abdominal pain, fever, and perhaps the inability to have children (infertility), a pregnancy outside the uterus (ectopic pregnancy), and chronic pelvic pain.
+If you have Pelvic Inflammatory Disease it can cause belly pain, fever, and perhaps the inability to have children (infertility), a pregnancy outside the uterus (ectopic pregnancy), and chronic pelvic pain.
 It's rare, but it is possible to die from an ectopic pregnancy.

 If you have "trich" when you are pregnant, you and your baby may have some health problems.
 You may have an early (premature) delivery and your baby may have a low birth weight.

 How will I know if I have trichomoniasis?